anarseyf/wx/README.md

 * Arduino parses the message, and renders the data on the screen.
 The last item is converted to an image name; for example, ```09d``` becomes ```09D.BMP```.
 ## Hardware

-* Sleep; force sleep
+* Sleep and Force Sleep:
-Particle has an excellent low-power mode.
+  * The Photon has an excellent low-power mode.
 In Deep Sleep it only consumes a handful of microamperes.
 At the end of the specified sleep period the chip restarts.
+  * There is a separate force-sleep cycle that shuts down the Photon after 45 seconds.
+This is in case there was a connectivity or other problem that prevented a proper update.
+  * **TODO**: in case of force sleep, set sleep duration to a smaller value than 6 hours.
 ```C
 System.sleep(SLEEP_MODE_DEEP, DEEP_SLEEP_SECONDS);
 ```